 The inputs and outputs on an interface between programs need not match exactly when input and output location qualifiers (sections 4.3.8.1 and 4.3.8.2 of the OpenGL Shading Language Specification) are used.
-When using location qualifiers, any input with an input location qualifier will be well-defined as long as the other program writes to an output with the same location qualifier, data type, and qualification.
-Also, an input will be well-defined if the other program writes to an output matching the input in everything but data type as long as the output data type has the same basic component type and more components.
+When using location qualifiers, any input with an input location qualifier will be well-defined as long as the other program writes to a matching output, as described above.
 The names of variables need not match when matching by location.
-For the purposes of interface matching, an input with a location qualifier is considered to match a corresponding output only if that output has an identical location qualifier.